Your comprehensive guide to the best wallets for storing XRP (XRP).

 Not as secure as cold storage

-Cryptonator is an online wallet that provides support for Ripple, bitcoin, Ethereum, Dash, Litecoin, Zcash and a range of other coins.
+Cryptonator is an online wallet that provides support for XRP, bitcoin, Ethereum, Dash, Litecoin, Zcash and a range of other coins.
 In all, 19 currencies are supported, and all are simple to view and manage through Cryptonator’s user-friendly interface.
 You can also instantly exchange between currencies in your account without incurring any fees, though you might want to check how Cryptonator’s rates compare to those offered elsewhere before using this feature.

 You can manage the XRP in your Cryptonator account 24/7, and another bonus is that you can access your account from multiple platforms.
 As well as access from your PC or Mac, Cryptonator also has apps for Android and Chrome.